-As the dogs that are in our care belong to our customers, we do not allow people to come in and pat the dogs.
+No. As the dogs in our care belong to our customers, we do not allow people to come in and pat the dogs.
 Kind of like how you can’t just go into a children’s daycare and ask to see the toddlers.
-It also stresses the dogs out to have new people in our facilities which can make it difficult for us to calm them down.
-Please don’t be offended when we politely say no.
+It also stresses the dogs out to have new people in our facilities, which can make it difficult for us to calm them down.
+Please don’t be offended when we politely say “no”.

 How do I apply?

-here: https://www.thebarkinglot.co.nz/apply-now-dog-wellington we will then be in touch to arrange a trial!
-We want to ensure that our guests have a personality that suits the Day Care environment.
-The safety of our staff and our dogs is very important to us and the evaluation process will help us avoid any potential problems and keep everybody happy.
+Before your dog can come to The Barking Lot, you need to apply here.
+We will then be in touch with you to arrange a trial.
+Basically, you bring your dog in and we all meet and quickly see whether the dog would be happy with us.
+We want to ensure that our canine guests have a personality that suits the day care environment.
+The safety of our staff and all the dogs is very important to us and the evaluation process will help us avoid any potential problems and to keep everybody happy.

 How does payment work?

 We require payment to be made on the day it is due- either in the morning at drop off or when you collect your dog.
-We will warn you when your Daycare package is running low and require payment as soon as you are into negative days.
+We will warn you when your 10 Trip Pass is running low and we will require payment as soon as you are into negative days.

-What vaccinations and requirements does my dog need to meet in order come to be in daycare or grooming?
+What vaccinations does my dog need to be in daycare or grooming?

 At The Barking Lot we require all dogs to be fully vaccinated.
 Our vaccine protocols are based on recommendations by the World Small Animal Veterinary Association and The New Zealand Veterinary Association.
 These vaccinations have a three day stand down period before they can attend – this includes their yearly booster Kennel Cough vaccinations.

-Leptospirosis - an infection with Leptospira bacteria which damages particularly the liver and kidneys and is often fatal.
-Leptospirosis is spread by contact with infected animal's urine.
+- Leptospirosis – an infection with leptospira bacteria which particularly damages the liver and kidneys and is often fatal.
+Leptospirosis is spread by contact with an infected animal’s urine.
 It may be spread by rodents and less frequently also other animals.
 Leptospirosis is generally seen north of Taupo in New Zealand, has been diagnosed in Auckland, and can also be spread to people.
 For these reasons, this vaccination is particularly important!

-Kennel Cough is an optional vaccination but we require it at TBL because of the environment, it is recommended for dogs who attend boarding kennels, dog shows or who interact with large groups of dogs.
-Kennel Cough refers to a group of diseases causing an infectious cough transmitted from dogs to other dogs.
+Kennel Cough is an optional vaccination but we require it because of our environment.
+It is recommended for dogs that attend boarding kennels, dog shows or that interact with large groups of dogs.
+Kennel Cough refers to a group of diseases causing an infectious cough transmitted among dogs.
 A vaccine is available against the most common bacterial cause (a bacteria similar to the one that causes whooping cough in people) and one of the more common viral causes.
-These vaccinations are not 100% preventable - vaccinated dogs can still catch kennel cough but are less likely to, and if they do the disease is not likely to be as severe and they are likely to recover quicker.
+These vaccinations are not 100% perfect- vaccinated dogs can still catch kennel cough but they are less likely to and, if they do, the disease is not likely to be as severe and the dogs are likely to recover quicker.

 My dog is over six months old and hasn’t been desexed, can they still come to daycare?

-At The Barking Lot we require all dogs over 6 months old to be desexed.
+No. At The Barking Lot we require all dogs over 6 months old to be desexed.
 The reason for this is to reduce any aggression or unwanted behaviours.
-A dog on heat can cause others to behave out of sorts and often male dogs who are over 6 months old and yet to be desexed emit a scent which other dogs pay a lot of attention too- this prolonged sniffing can really annoy the dog and lead to undesired behaviours.
-Plus no matter how cute all your Pups are we don’t want any babies being made!
+A dog on heat can cause other dogs to behave out of sorts and male dogs who are over 6 months old and yet to be desexed often emit a scent to which other dogs pay a lot of attention.
+The prolonged sniffing can really annoy a dog and lead to undesired behaviours.
+Plus, no matter how cute all your pups are we don’t want any babies being made!